 Keeping time zones in mind, we will randomly draw when teams will give their oral presentation.
-The oral presentation scenario will be released early.
-Teams will have from July 16 to July 27 to prepare and practice their oral presentation.
-Expect additional details and clarification on rules as the competition approaches.
-Students will give their oral presentations live via video conferencing to a panel of judges on Tuesday, July 27.
+The oral presentation scenario will be released Friday, July 16.
+Teams will have from July 16 to July 27, to prepare and practice their oral presentation.
+Expect additional details as the competition approaches.
+Students will give their oral presentations live via Zoom to a panel of judges on Tuesday, July 27.
 Oral presentations will be 20 minutes in length.
 Students will be stopped at the 20-minute mark; the end of their presentation time.
 Judges will then have the opportunity to ask questions for up to 10 minutes.
-The top 3 teams overall will present again live streamed to the whole audience in front of a separate panel of VIP judges on Wednesday, July 28.
+The top 3 teams overall will present again, live streamed to the whole audience in front of a separate panel of VIP judges on Wednesday, July 28.